 Do your research

 Planning the trip itself is just the beginning.
 Long before you leave, it’s important to start mapping out your journey.
-It’s a good idea to make stops every few hours so Baby can stretch her legs, which may be something to consider as you think about different routes.
+It’s a good idea to make stops every few hours so Baby can stretch their legs, which may be something to consider as you think about different routes.
 Seek out areas that have something kid-friendly to offer, such as a park or stretch of grass, or restaurants with play areas.
 This will allow Baby to blow off some steam after being cooped up in the car.

 Parents want their children to be comfortable in the car, but it’s more important to make sure they’re safe.
 Before leaving, double-check that Baby‘s car seat is installed according to the instructions in the manual.
 If you’re not sure if the car seat is installed correctly, or you’re moving to a different size, someone at the fire station might be able to help you out with installation, though not all firefighters are trained in car seat installation.
 It can also be helpful to research the laws in any different states you’ll be traveling through.
 While some allow car seats to be forward-facing at age 1, others will require rear-facing seats until age 2, for safety reasons.
 It’s also important to make sure you have a roadside assistance plan in place in the event of an emergency, and pack an extra car charger so your phone will be ready to use at all times.

 The last thing you’ll want part way through a long trip is to hear “hungry!” from the back seat and not have a snack to offer.
-Packing up a few of Baby’s favorite healthy snacks, then doubling the usual amount she would normally eat during the time you’ll be traveling is a great way to prevent that scenario.
+Packing up a few of Baby’s favorite healthy snacks, then doubling the usual amount they would normally eat during the time you’ll be traveling is a great way to prevent that scenario.
 You won’t be able to predict things like traffic jams or detours, so it’s better to have a little extra to eat on hand just in case.
 Crackers, dried fruit, and snack pouches pack easily, keep for a long time, and make great traveling companions.